eth-act/zkevm-book/src/introduction.md

 ## Structure of this Book
 This book is structured into four parts, two of which form the conceptual core:
 - Part I explains how a zkEVM can be used Ethereum.
 It explains what kind of problems it solves and how.
 In particular, here we treat the zkEVM as a magical black box with a specific interface and desired efficiency and security properties.
 - Part II explains the cryptographic principles underlying the construction of most zkEVMs.
 While different constructions of zkEVMs differ in details, most of them follow a common framework, which we outline in this part.
+This is not meant to be a complete tutorial on the construction of succinct argument systems.
+Instead, we keep it short and refer to existing works discussing the topic.
 - Part III contains sections that are tailored to specific audiences, e.g., Ethereum client developers, or readers interested in benchmarking.
 - Part IV tracks the current status of the zkEVM effort and is meant to be updated regularly.